cite-architecture/cite2-sns-registry/README.md

 ## Overview

 CITE2 URNs require a subnamespace that can be resolved to a URI.
 The registry of CITE2 URN subnamespaces is maintained at the institutional repository of the College of the Holy Cross at <http://crossworks.holycross.edu/cite2-subnamespaces>.
 The raw data for the published registry are themeselves managed in this repository as a CITE2 Collection.

+## Data format and license

-The file `schema.cex` defines the structure of the collection.
+The file `schema.cex` defines the structure of the CITE2 collection.
 Data in CEX format are in `subnamespaces.cex`.

+The CITE2 URN subnamespace registry is in the public domain.

 ## Submission process